Advestis/RIPE/README.md

 ```
 pip install git+git://github.com/VMargot/RIPE.git
 ```
 Another option is to clone the repository and install using ```python setup.py install``` or ```python setup.py develop```.

 ## Usage
-RIPE has been developped to be used as a regressor from the package scikit-learn.
+RIPE has been developed to be used as a regressor from the package scikit-learn.

 ### Training
 ```